Research in Sweden

 The sky is the limit!

 The public sector finances R&D through grants paid directly to higher education institutions (HEIs) and through support for research councils and sectoral research agencies.
+In addition, several research foundations have been started with public funds, providing research funding in excess of SEK 1.2 billion annually.

 The Swedish Parliament grants R&D funds in all of the ministries' spheres of responsibility.
 The Minister for Higher Education and Research is responsible for overall coordination of research policy in the Government Offices.
 By far the greatest share of publicly funded research in Sweden is conducted in HEIs.
 Research institutes account for only a small share, which distinguishes Sweden by international comparison.